HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 Step 3

-You will now see the department column.
+You will now see a department column.
 Leave the department column blank to use the employee's main department, or enter a different department code into the column.
-In this example the employee's main department is D001, but on Monday 13/6/16 the employee is working in department D002.
+In this example the employee's main department is D001, but on Monday 20/10/2025 the employee worked in department D002.
+On Wednesday 22nd, the employee worked 5 hours in their main department (D001) and 3 hours in department D002.

 Note 1